 Bio

-I actually started taking pictures with some level of serious intent in the late 1960’s, when I was 16, armed with a big Polaroid Model 160.
-It used the original black and white peel-apart roll film.
+I actually started taking pictures with some level of serious intent in the late 1960’s, armed with a big Polaroid Model 160 that used the original black and white peel-apart roll film.
 By the mid-70’s, I had taught myself to develop 35mm film, and I was burning and dodging black and white prints during late night sessions in my studio apartment, on weekends when not at sea with the navy.
-After a while, I moved on to slide film, developing my own Ektachromes and sending out the Kodachromes.
-Unfortunately, most of that early work was lost a long time ago, except for a few fading prints without the negatives, some vintage Polaroids, as well as a single yellow plastic case of Kodachrome slides.
-I also have a trunkful of family and vacation pictures I took from the late 1970’s to the early 90’s, which, despite my best intentions, I will probably never have time to scan.
+After a while, I moved on to slide film, developing my own Ektachromes and mailing out the Kodachromes.
+Unfortunately, most of that early experimentation was lost a long time ago, except for a few fading prints without the negatives, some vintage Polaroids, as well as a few Kodachrome and Ektachrome slides.
+At one time or another, I’ve used a little of everything from the minuscule film of the short-lived Kodak Disc cameras, all the way up to a 4×5 Speed Graphic.
+These days, I can do almost any kind of photography to a reasonable degree, including on location portraiture.
+If you can pose it, I can take it.
+For my own pictures though, I like hard light and the snapshot aesthetic, and after all these years, I’m still particularly fond of both traditional and instant film toy cameras.

 Pierre Lachaine